 7. USB Cable for Your Mobile Phone or Tablet

-8. Enough Propellers for Your Drone
+8. Extra Propellers for Your Drone

 9. Understanding of Your Field Connectivity

-Toggle mode switch on the controller
+- Toggle mode switch on the controller

-Test using another mobile device
+- Test using another mobile device